 We set a target.
 Let’s dedicate 500 MB of space to games on the smartphone, which means 10 awesome games of 50 MB or less.
-The games should be immensely replayable, so that you can fire up any one to pass some time.
-So if you need to free up storage space on your phone, maybe try replacing your games with these.
+The games should be immensely replayable, so that you can fire up anyone to pass some time.
+So if you need to free up storage space on your phone and your SD card is filled with apps already, maybe try replacing your games with these.

 This is the first game I install on any new phone, and usually my first recommendation when someone asks for an addictive game.
 If you like math games, nothing hooks you like Drop7 does.

 It’s a bit like Tetris meets mathematics.
 In a 7×7 grid of squares, a ball falls from the top, inscribed with a number from one to seven.
 Your job is to form a chain of balls corresponding to the number.
 This will make the whole chain explode, breaking greyed-out blocks around them.
 Keep doing this as long as you can, before the whole screen fills up.